NodusTechnologies/ePay-Advantage/Sections/API Guide/Sections/APIs/Returns.md

 Returns
 ============

-The Return API is used for creating and updating return header information on the EPay Advantage website.
+The Return API is used for creating, and updating return header information on the EPay Advantage website.
 Please note that all requests require API authentication, see our [guide](Token.md) on how to authenticate.

 Create or Update a Return
 --------------------

-* `POST /return` will create or update a return on the EPay Advantage website based on the request JSON payload.
+* `POST /return` will create or update a return on the EPay Advantage website based on the JSON request payload.
 If updating a return, make sure to send all values again, otherwise, they will be overwritten.

 ###### Request
 <pre>